Coconut Bliss Balls with Medjool Dates & Raw Cacao

 These sumptuous coconut bliss balls are a type of raw chocolate truffle.
-They don’t have the name bliss balls for nothing.
+They don’t have the name bliss balls for nothing, even though they are relatively healthy.
 Try one and you’ll wonder why you’ve ever bothered with conventional truffles.
 Well maybe I exaggerate a little, but only just.

 We’d been invited to friends for dinner and as is my wont, I decided to make something to take along by way of a gift.
 As I’d just been sent a box of luscious medjool dates from the Medjool Date Company I wanted to take some of them along.